-Details of the Timetable and associated methods of consultation as initially conceived and as applied up to and including the Deposit stage are set out in the table below.
+Details of the Timetable and associated methods of consultation as initially conceived and as applied up to and including the first Deposit stage are set out in the table below.
 This is largely unedited in comparison with that in the initial Delivery Agreement.
-An edited version to apply to the post-Deposit stages follows in paragraph 3.26.
+An edited version to apply to the re-Deposit and subsequent stages follows in paragraph 3.26.

-Plan Preparation, Community Involvement Stages and Actions Stage Key Actions SA/SEA HRA Who should be involved?
+Stage Key Actions SA/SEA HRA Who should be involved?
 Methods of Involvement 1 DEFINITIVE STAGES - UP TO AND INCLUDING DEPOSIT Review Report Assess issues from AMR reports Liaise with Members.
 Offer general public opportunity to comment.
-Members Internal Consultees General Public Workshop with Members Workshop with Town and Community Councils Press & PR Public notice PCC website & via social media Delivery Agreement 3 Prepare a timetable for Plan preparation Develop CIS Consider the stages of SA work in the timetable Members Internal Consultees City, Town & Community Councils Workshop with Members
+MembersInternal ConsulteesGeneral Public Workshop with Members Workshop with Town and Community Councils Press & PR Public notice PCC website & via social media Delivery Agreement 3 Prepare a timetable for Plan preparationDevelop CIS Consider the stages of SA work in the timetable Members Internal Consultees City, Town & Community Councils Workshop with Members